-Along with other members of the extended Geddes family, she was re-interred at Oakwood Cemetery in Syracuse at some time before 1900.
+Along with other members of the extended Geddes family, she was re-interred at Oakwood Cemetery in Syracuse in 1898.
 Her headstone is now at the Geddes family plot in Oakwood.
 (It partially quotes “Weep Not For Those” by Thomas Moore.)

 In less than one revolving year, she was a maid, a bride, a corpse; Adorned with every grace, and possessing every personal charm and mental excellence.

 “In her springtime she flew to that land where the wings of the soul are unfurled;

 And now, like a star, beyond evening’s cold dew, looks radiantly down on the tears of this world.”